MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 Navigate into the help/hot-search-complete directory

-List the structures wihtin a 100 meV per atom window after employing a similarity tolerance of -u 0.01.
+List the structures within a 100 meV per atom window after employing a similarity tolerance of -u 0.01.
 How are the low energy structures different to the high-symmetry airss run?
 Have you now found the Laniel structure?

 Plot the structure density of states with the same gaussian broadening used for the airss search previously.